About Gilmer County

 Courts & Case Records

 Gilmer County's court system operates under the unified West Virginia court structure.
 Gilmer County Circuit Court, located at 10 Howard Street, Glenville, WV 26351, has general jurisdiction over felony criminal cases, civil cases exceeding $300, domestic relations matters including divorce, and appeals from magistrate court.
-The court can be reached for Magistrate Court in Gilmer County handles misdemeanor criminal cases, civil cases up to $10,000, evictions, emergency protective orders, and preliminary hearings for felonies.
+The court can be contacted through the office’s website.
+Magistrate Court in Gilmer County handles misdemeanor criminal cases, civil cases up to $10,000, evictions, emergency protective orders, and preliminary hearings for felonies.

 • The West Virginia Judiciary maintains case search capabilities through the Supreme Court of Appeals website, though online access may be limited for certain case types.